 This approach works wonderfully on its own or as an added layer of security with physical barriers.
 Think of it as olfactory camouflage for your prized veggies.
 You’re not just planting a garden; you’re curating an ecosystem that looks beautiful, provides a harvest, and actively deters pests.
 It’s a win-win that adds diversity and resilience to your raised garden beds, making them less of a target for furry intruders.

-Aromatic Herbs Rabbits Dislike
+Aromatic Herbs That Rabbits Won't Touch

 Rabbits have a very sensitive sense of smell, which you can easily use to your advantage.
 Planting herbs with strong, pungent aromas can overwhelm their senses and mask the scent of the more delicious plants you’re trying to protect.
 Many of these are kitchen staples, so you’ll get the double benefit of fresh ingredients and a rabbit-free garden.
 Some of the best aromatic herbs to plant include garlic, onions, chives, mint, basil, and oregano.
 Marigolds, while not an herb, also give off a strong scent that rabbits tend to avoid.

-Rabbit-Resistant Flowers and Veggies
+Flowers and Veggies Rabbits Tend to Avoid

 Beyond herbs, you can fill your garden with a variety of flowers and vegetables that rabbits simply don’t like to eat.
 They often steer clear of plants that are poisonous, fuzzy, or spiny.
 Incorporating these into your garden beds makes the entire area less tempting.
 Great rabbit-resistant flowers include daffodils, peonies, azaleas, and boxwoods.
 For vegetables, try planting asparagus, leeks, onions, and potatoes.
 By mixing these tougher plants in with more vulnerable ones like lettuce and beans, you create a confusing and unappealing environment for any rabbit passing through.

-Where to Plant Your Companion Plants
+Where to Place Your Repellent Plants

 Strategic placement is key to making this method effective.
 You can create a protective border by planting a perimeter of smelly herbs like mint or marigolds around the edges of your raised beds.
 This acts as a fragrant "fence" that rabbits are hesitant to cross.
 Another great technique is interplanting, which means tucking repellent plants in between the rows of your more vulnerable crops.
 For example, you could plant a row of onions between two rows of carrots.
 This approach helps protect your crops and can also improve soil health and attract beneficial insects.

-Outsmart Rabbits with Simple Deterrents
+Outsmart Rabbits with Simple Scare Tactics

 If a full-on fence isn't in the cards right now, you can still protect your garden by making it a less inviting place for rabbits.
 These clever animals are naturally cautious and easily startled, so you can use that to your advantage.
 Simple deterrents that use unexpected movement, sounds, or lights can be surprisingly effective at sending them hopping in the other direction.